-Council.32 Citizens deprived of their legal capacity are not eligible to stand.
-Citizens may not stand for election if they have not fulfilled their military service (if they have such an obligation), or are currently doing it, if they have been banned from public service or if they have been convicted of a non-exhaustive list of a broad range of crimes, including minor criminal offences, even if pardoned.33 The eligibility age for Mayors, Mukhtars and members of Alderman Councils was lowered from 25 years to 18 years since the previous local elections which is a positive change as it enlarges the suffrage34.
+34. Every Turkish citizen older than 18 years with primary education is eligible to be elected as Mayor, member of Municipal Council, member of Provincial Council, Mukhtar and member of Alderman Council.
+Citizens deprived of their legal capacity are not eligible to stand.
+Citizens may not stand for election if they have not fulfilled their military service (if they have such an obligation), or are currently doing it, if they have been banned from public service or if they have been convicted of a non-exhaustive list of a broad range of crimes, including minor criminal offences, even if pardoned.
+The eligibility age for Mayors, Mukhtars and members of Alderman Councils was lowered from 25 years to 18 years since the previous local elections which is a positive change as it enlarges the suffrage.
 For Mukhtars and members of Alderman Councils, candidates can run on condition that they are literate and have lived in the village or neighbourhood at least six months.
-Positively, both party members and independents can stand as candidates.35
+Positively, both party members and independents can stand as candidates.

-35.In accordance with international standards, aforementioned restrictions other than the age requirement are discriminatory and incompatible with the principle of universal suffrage.
-36 According to Congress interlocutors, around 125 000 persons were not eligible to run in the local elections on grounds of having been dismissed from office by state-of-emergency decrees, mostly due to terrorism-related charges.
+35. In accordance with international standards, aforementioned restrictions other than the age requirement are discriminatory and incompatible with the principle of universal suffrage.
+38 According to Congress interlocutors, around 125 000 persons were not eligible to run in the local elections on grounds of having been dismissed from office by state-of-emergency decrees, mostly due to terrorism-related charges.
 It was drawn to the Congress' attention that these persons were not banned from running in the Parliamentary elections which created an obvious inconsistency in law.
 Six formerly standing HDP Mayors who were dismissed from office based on terrorism-related proceedings were not admitted to running for office even though no final decision of courts had been reached on their criminal charges.

-36.The law foresees as an option that political parties conduct primary elections.
-If this is not the case, political parties must notify the election administration about their internal principles and methods used to determine their own candidates.37 No gender quota for candidates are required by law but, positively, some political parties applied their own gender quotas.
+36. The law foresees as an option that political parties conduct primary elections.
+If this is not the case, political parties must notify the election administration about their internal principles and methods used to determine their own candidates.39 No gender quota for candidates are required by law but, positively, some political parties applied their own gender quotas.
 Political parties present their candidates lists (by electoral zone) to the District Election Board (DEB) and to the Provincial Election Board (PEB) in case of candidates for Mayors in Metropolitan Cities.
 Those who want to run as independents for Mayor, Municipal Council or Provincial Council, apply to the presidency of their DEB with a petition indicating that they are eligible.
 Independent candidates must as well deposit an amount of money equal to the gross monthly wage of a high rank public servant.
 Twenty days prior to the Election Day, final lists of candidates are announced by the election administration.
 No rules apply for registration of Mukhtars and members of Alderman Councils.
-The period for Mukhtars to register as candidates lasts until very shortly before the Election Day.38
+The period for Mukhtars to register as candidates lasts until very shortly before the Election Day.40

-37.The number of political parties that registered candidates in the 2019 local elections was thirteen.39 Besides, a high number of individuals were running as independents and registered for the elections.
+37. The number of political parties that registered candidates in the 2019 local elections was thirteen.41 Besides, a high number of individuals were running as independents and registered for the elections.
 An overwhelming majority of candidates were men, while there were only few female candidates.
-According to authorities, in total, some 110 000 candidates competed over the seats of Metropolitan Mayors, Municipality Mayors, Provincial Councillors and Municipal Councillors.40
+According to authorities, in total, some 110 000 candidates competed over the seats of Metropolitan Mayors, Municipality Mayors, Provincial Councillors and Municipal Councillors.42